JanPfenning/Mood4Food_Doc/UC/UCS - RateIngredients.md

 # 4. Preconditions
 The main preconditions for this use case are:

- 1. The user has started the app and has navigated to "Recipe" section.
+ 1. The user has started the app and has navigated to "Settings" section.

 # 5. Postconditions

 ### 5.1 Save changes / Sync with server
-Either the recipe is stored in the users local data or (later) is send to the API
+Ingredient rating is stored in the local files (no access from outside the phone)

 # 6. Function Points
 tbd